EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 Drinks

-EVA Air’s Premium Economy offers a broad selection of drinks, which you can browse on the entertainment screen – a flight attendant helpfully pointed it out to us.
+In Premium Economy on EVA Air, there’s a pretty broad selection of drinks.
+You can browse the options right on the entertainment screen – something a helpful flight attendant pointed out to us.

-You can get cocktails like Mojitos and Screwdrivers, sparkling wine, plum liqueur, local Taiwanese beers, plus non-alcoholic options like Calpis water and premium green tea.
+Choices include cocktails like Mojitos and Screwdrivers, sparkling wine, plum liqueur and local Taiwanese beers, along with non-alcoholic options such as Calpis water and premium green tea.

-And our wine and water were poured into real glass tumblers.
+On most of our flights, wine and water were served in real glass tumblers.

 Baggage allowance

-You can check in two suitcases p.p. for free (up to to 50 lbs per suitcase), which is great!
+You can check two suitcases p.p. for free (up to 50 lbs per suitcase), which is great!

 But the carry-on allowance is very restrictive.
 We thought we’d get a more generous allowance than Economy, but no, the same rules apply.